apache/flink/docs/setup/config.md

 ### Managed Memory

-By default, Flink allocates a fraction of `0.7` of the total memory configured via `taskmanager.heap.mb` for its managed memory.
+By default, Flink allocates a fraction of `0.7` of the free memory (total memory configured via `taskmanager.heap.mb` minus memory used for network buffers) for its managed memory.
 Managed memory helps Flink to run the batch operators efficiently.
 It prevents `OutOfMemoryException`s because Flink knows how much memory it can use to execute operations.
 If Flink runs out of managed memory, it utilizes disk space.
 Using managed memory, some operations can be performed directly on the raw data without having to deserialize the data to convert it into Java objects.
 All in all, managed memory improves the robustness and speed of the system.

 The default fraction for managed memory can be adjusted using the `taskmanager.memory.fraction` parameter.
 An absolute value may be set using `taskmanager.memory.size` (overrides the fraction parameter).
 If desired, the managed memory may be allocated outside the JVM heap.
 This may improve performance in setups with large memory sizes.

 - `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on-heap or off-heap (depending on `taskmanager.memory.off-heap`) for sorting, hash tables, and caching of intermediate results.
 If unspecified (-1), the memory manager will take a fixed ratio with respect to the size of the task manager JVM as specified by `taskmanager.memory.fraction`.
 (DEFAULT: -1)

-- `taskmanager.memory.fraction`: The relative amount of memory (with respect to `taskmanager.heap.mb`) that the task manager reserves for sorting, hash tables, and caching of intermediate results.
+- `taskmanager.memory.fraction`: The relative amount of memory (with respect to `taskmanager.heap.mb`, after subtracting the amount of memory used by network buffers) that the task manager reserves for sorting, hash tables, and caching of intermediate results.
 For example, a value of `0.8` means that a task manager reserves 80% of its memory (on-heap or off-heap depending on `taskmanager.memory.off-heap`) for internal data buffers, leaving 20% of free memory for the task manager's heap for objects created by user-defined functions.
 (DEFAULT: 0.7) This parameter is only evaluated, if `taskmanager.memory.size` is not set.

 - `taskmanager.memory.off-heap`: If set to `true`, the task manager allocates memory which is used for sorting, hash tables, and caching of intermediate results outside of the JVM heap.
 For setups with larger quantities of memory, this can improve the efficiency of the operations performed on the memory (DEFAULT: false).